-The prior audit report, as of June 30, 2006, included no reportable conditions or citations.
-The management letter recommendation has been corrected, or procedures instituted to prevent occurrences in this audit period.
+Management letter recommendations have been corrected, repeated, or procedures instituted to prevent occurrences in this audit period.

 OBERLIN CITY SCHOOL DISTRICT

 LORAIN COUNTY

 CLERK'S CERTIFICATION

 This is a true and correct copy of the report which is required to be filed in the Office of the Auditor of State pursuant to Section 117.26, Revised Code, and which is filed in Columbus, Ohio.